Log-in to MyJMUHealth to make an appointment.

 - Acute upper respiratory infection with fever and/or wheeze

 - Beta-blocker therapy (propranolol, atenolol, etc.)

-The University Health Center is located in the Student Success Center at 724 South Mason Street on the corner of Mason Street and Martin Luther King, Jr. Way.
+The University Health Center is located in the Student Success Center at 724 South Mason Street at the corner of Mason Street and Martin Luther King, Jr. Way.
 Please check-in 15 minutes prior to your appointment.